 - financial services and fintech; and

-However, there are flexibilities in the target sectors; for example, there have been successful examples for medical practitioners having been granted a distinguished talent visa under the GTI programme.
+However, there are flexibilities in the target sectors; for example, there have been successful examples of medical practitioners having been granted a distinguished talent visa under the GTI programme.

-Ability to meet the threshold will be assessed on factors such as current salary or the salary of a future job offer.
+Ability to meet the threshold will be assessed on factors such as current salary or the salary of a future job offer, which prospective applicants can utilise in their visa application to showcase their strong job prospects.
 Applicants who have recently graduated or are graduating shortly with a PhD or master's degree in the above-mentioned industry sectors are also able to apply.
 However, since 20 January 2021, applicants that have a master's or bachelor's honours degree will not be eligible for the GTI programme solely based on their academic qualifications.

-The government plans to focus on this visa stream for its economic recovery plan, and is seeking to attract the 'best and brightest' to Australia.24 Applicants will be prioritised as they will be given a global talent identifier and guided by a Department of Home Affairs contact to receive the most efficient service.
+The government plans to focus on this visa stream for its economic recovery plan and is seeking to attract the 'best and brightest' to Australia.22 Applicants will be prioritised as they will be given a global talent identifier and guided by a Department of Home Affairs contact to receive the most efficient service.

 The temporary skill shortage (TSS) visa allows Australian companies to nominate foreign workers in skilled occupations for up to two or four years, depending on whether the nominated occupation falls on the short-term skilled occupation list (STSOL) or the medium and long-term strategic skills list (MLTSSL).
 The nominated occupation must be on the STSOL or the MLTSSL with the occupation lists reviewed and updated on a six to 12-monthly basis.
-Nevertheless, it should be noted that the STSOL and the MTLSSL can be changed at any given time by the issuance of a new legislative instrument.
-The TSS visa programme is demand-driven and is not subject to a quota, although the changes to the 2020–2021 migration plan demonstrate a decrease of places.
-The application process for the TSS involves three stages and, due to the outbreak of the pandemic since March 2020, application processing times have significantly increased.
+Nevertheless, the STSOL and the MTLSSL can be changed at any given time by the issuance of a new legislative instrument.

 The introduction of the TSS programme has reduced the available pathways to employer-sponsored permanent residence.
 Visa holders under the short-term stream are able to renew the TSS visa once onshore for a further two years but cannot access employer-sponsored permanent residence.